 Yes, estrogen imbalance is definitely one of the causes of menopausal weight gain and the reason women begin to carry more weight in their midsections around this time of their lives.
 However, exercise and diet have a profound effect on weight.

 Does Early Puberty Affect Breast Cancer Risk Later on?

 Studies have shown that girls who enter puberty at an earlier age than others have a higher risk of developing breast cancer.
 It is not known exactly why.

 Talk with your doctor about your personal and family medical histories.
 Some conditions are inherited while others are a product of environmental factors.
 Your doctor can give you more information about your specific situation.
 Get educated about the impact of your lifestyle choices on your body.
-To read more about estrogen and its role, follow the link below.
+To read more about estrogen production, follow this link.